fedspendingtransparency/usaspending-api/usaspending_api/common/etl/README.md

 - ETLTable - Represents a table in the database.
 Can be a local permanent table, a local temporary table, or a dblinked table.
 Really just abstracts away much of the database introspection bits and encapsulates table properties to reduce function call interfaces.
+- ETLTemporaryTable - Same as ETLTable, but designed to work with temporary tables.
+- ETLDBLinkTable - An ETLTable that lives on another server accessible via a dblink connection.
+Read only.
+- ETLQuery - Treats a query like a table.
+Read only.
+- ETLQueryFile - Exactly the same as ETLQuery except reads the query from a file.

 ## Operations